googleapis/google-cloud-python/CONTRIBUTING.rst

 We have `dropped 2.6`_ as a supported version as well since Python 2.6 is no longer supported by the core development team.

 Python 2.7 support is deprecated.
-All code changes should maintain Python 2.7 compatability until January 1, 2020.
+All code changes should maintain Python 2.7 compatibility until January 1, 2020.

 We also explicitly decided to support Python 3 beginning with version 3.4.
 Reasons for this include: